Apex-ace/Bank-statement/README.md

 6. View your structured, filterable transactions in the AG-Grid table\!
 7. Click "Export to CSV" to download the data.

-## Disable Adblocker before your in demo link
+## Disable Adblocker before you access the demo link.